Introduction

 The PATRIOT Act gives law enforcement more latitude when attempting to intercept transmissions of ‘suspected terrorists’ discussions via electronic surveillance.
 Agents of the government can now secretly tap into any citizen’s phone calls or internet

 communications including all visited web sites (Rackow, 2002).
-If directed by the Justice Department, police officers can enter people’s homes without benefit of a warrant and even seize their belongings and not ever have to inform the homeowner of the search.
+Police officers can enter people’s houses without a warrant, take their things, and never have to tell the homeowner that they are being searched if the Justice Department gives them permission to do so.
 Individuals as well as religious and political organizations can legally be spied on by law enforcement agencies whether or not those agencies can produce any evidence a crime has or is planning to be committed.

 Loss of Rights